 Therefore, you will want to be armed with an appropriate amount of cash.
 But you should know where your credit card will apply.
 Moreover, you should know which cards are commonly accepted in Japan (i.e. Visa and Mastercard), and which may not be accepted everywhere (i.e. Discover and American Express).
 Once you know the rules, you’ll want a card that maximizes your potential for rewards on travel spending.
 Seek an international travel card that offers cash back or points on lodging, transportation, flights and other essential travel costs.

-If you are considering a travel credit card, make sure it’s an offer that is designed for an overseas adventure.
-Start with a look at The Best Credit Cards for International Travel.
+If you are considering an international travel credit card, make sure it’s an offer that is designed for an overseas adventure.